 Not all bankruptcy cases are complicated, but they aren't all easy, either.
 Either way, your bankruptcy lawyer should have the skill level necessary to handle your case.

 However, you can expect to pay more to resolve complicated problems because they require more time and involve more liability.
 In general, the difficulty of your bankruptcy will depend on:

-In general, your retainer agreement (the contract you and your attorney sign) will outline the services your bankruptcy attorney will provide.
+In general, your "retainer agreement" or the contract you and your attorney sign will outline the services your bankruptcy attorney will provide.
 Your attorney's job is also to provide you with competent advice throughout the bankruptcy process.

 First, you can expect your attorney to tell you whether filing for bankruptcy would be in your best interest.
 If it is, you should also learn:

 Most importantly, if you have any questions, you can expect your attorney to respond to your calls or emails promptly.

 Filing for bankruptcy requires you to complete a lengthy packet of forms.
 Almost all bankruptcy attorneys have specialized software that prepares and files your required bankruptcy paperwork with the court.

 You'll provide your attorney with all of your financial information, such as income, expense, asset, and debt information.
 Your lawyer will use it to prepare the official forms and then go over the completed paperwork with you to ensure accuracy.

 After filing for bankruptcy, all debtors must attend a mandatory hearing called the 341 meeting of creditors.
 But, depending on your case, you (or your attorney) might need to go to additional hearings.